Autodesk/bionano-wetLabAccelerator/README.md

   - scaffolds for each instruction? or just add required for templates?

 - enable sorting of steps (ui-sortable is easy)

-- fix tx-well blur issue

-- ability to pass in own credentials

 #### Pretty + Nice features